APImetrics/APIm-CLI/docs/projects.md

 ### `apimetrics projects invites`

-List invites in the project.
+List all invites for the Project. **Project IDs** can be found in the Project Settings under the Admin section or by using the command `apimetrics projects -x --no-truncate`.

 ```
 USAGE